20132025

 Biography

-He graduated from Monash University with BMedSci and MBBS in 2010, and completed an MPhil in Epidemiology from the University of Cambridge in 2013, graduating first in class with the GSK prize.
-He then undertook RANZCR Radiation Oncology specialty training (2016-2021) within the Victorian Training Network (rotating through Peter MacCallum Cancer Centre, Austin Health Olivia Newton-John Cancer Centre, and Ballarat Health), and spent the final year of his training as Prostate Cancer Fellow at the Alfred Health.
-He concurrently pursued a Doctor of Medicine (MD) research degree through the University of Cambridge as part of the RANZCR Clinician-Scientist Training Pathway.
+He graduated from Monash University (2010), and completed an MPhil in Epidemiology from the University of Cambridge (2013), graduating first in class with the GSK prize.
+He undertook RANZCR Radiation Oncology specialty training (2016-2021) within the Victorian Training Network, and trained in Peter MacCallum Cancer Centre, Austin Health Olivia Newton-John Cancer Centre, and Ballarat Health.
+During that time, he concurrently pursued a Doctor of Medicine (MD) research degree through the University of Cambridge as part of the RANZCR Clinician-Scientist Training Pathway.
+He undertook further radiation oncology fellowship training in prostate cancer at the Alfred Health, Monash University (2021), and the Sunnybrook Odette Cancer Centre, University of Toronto (2022-2023).

-He is actively involved in RANZCR, as a current member of the Radiation Oncology Research Committee (RORC), and ex-officio member of the Radiation Oncology Education and Training Committee (ROETC).
+He is actively involved in RANZCR, as a current member of the Radiation Oncology Research Committee (RORC) and executive committee member of the Faculty of Radiation Oncology Genitourinary Group (FROGG).
 He was previous Chair of the Radiation Oncology Trainee Committee (ROTC), and was trainee representative on the Faculty Council, and Quality Improvement Committee (QIC).
-He is also a current member of the Trans-Tasman Radiation Oncology Group (TROG) Genitourinary Working Party and CNS Working Party.
-He is member of American Society of Clinical Oncology (ASCO), American Society of Radiation Oncology (ASTRO), American Brachytherapy Society (ABS), Australasian Brachytherapy Group (ABG), Australian and New Zealand Urogenital and Prostate Trial Groups (ANZUP), and Cooperative Trials Group for Neuro-Oncology (COGNO).
+He is the Convenor of the annual RANZCR Trainee SMART (Statistical Methods, Evidence Appraisal, and Research for Trainees) Workshop (2023 – present), and the Radiation Oncology Convenor of the 2025 RANZCR Annual Scientific Meeting.
+He is the current Chair of the Trans-Tasman Radiation Oncology Group (TROG) Genitourinary Working Party.
+He was the Academic Lead of PCOR-ANZ in 2024, and is currently the Deputy Chair of the PCOR-Vic Steering Committee and member of the PCOR-ANZ Advisory Committee.
+He is a member of American Society of Clinical Oncology (ASCO), American Society of Radiation Oncology (ASTRO), European Society for Radiotherapy and Oncology (ESTRO) Australian and New Zealand Urogenital and Prostate Trial Groups (ANZUP).

 Research interests